New Buffalo, Michigan: Education

-The New Buffalo Area Schools system is composed of an elementary school, and a joined middle/high school.
+The New Buffalo Area Schools system is composed of an elementary school, a joined middle/high school, and a STEAM building.
 The New Buffalo Middle/High School, located off of Clay Street, was built in 2001.
-It has a performing arts center, multiple computer labs, indoor and outdoor running tracks, and is designed symmetrically for the middle and high school sections.
+It has a performing arts center, multiple baseball/softball fields, indoor and outdoor running tracks, and is designed symmetrically for the middle and high school sections.
 The elementary school's gym was also rebuilt.

-The middle/high school also has a "Smart Lab", one of the most sophisticated student labs in the country.
-At the smart lab, students from New Buffalo and neighboring municipalities have access to EKG machines, flight simulators, and video production equipment.
-In addition, an addition to the Athletic Wing was completed in 2010 with a brand new two-story weight room and auxiliary gymnasium.
+An addition to the athletic wing completed in 2010 included a brand new two-story weight room and auxiliary gymnasium.

+New Buffalo High School students run WNBI LP 107.9 New Buffalo High School owns the radio station.
+This allows students to report to the community about current issues.

+In 2023, New Buffalo Area Schools completed the construction of the STEAM (Science, Technology, Engineering, Arts, & Mathematics) building located on the other side of Clay street.
+This facility allows students to access both metallurgy and woodworking machines used by professionals.
+This facility displays New Buffalo Schools commitment to being a leader in engineering projects in southwest Michigan.

+In 2026, New Buffalo Middle/High School was the lone recipient of the Michigan Green Ribbon School Award given by the Michigan Department of Education.
+New Buffalo Area Schools are made notable by allowing student access to engineering and environmental projects year round.

 The New Buffalo High School Bison compete in the BCS Conference in sports.
-The 1963 Boys Basketball team won the Class C State title, boys baseball won the Class D State title in 1983 and 1995.
-The 1999 boys cross country team won the Class D State title, and the 2005 baseball team won the Division IV State title.
+The 1963 Boys Basketball team won the Class C State title, and the Boys Baseball team won the Class D State title in 1983 and 1995.
+The 1999 Boys Cross Country team won the Class D State title, and the 2005 Boys Baseball team won the Division IV State title.